A Parent’s Guide to Taylor Swift

 Start with Curiosity, Not Condemnation

-Compare Messages with Scripture Teach them to ask questions like: What is this song celebrating?
+Teach them to ask questions such as: What is this song celebrating?
 What does God say about that?
-Help them see how the Bible offers a better story.
+Help them discern how the Bible offers a superior narrative.

-Celebrate What Is Good and Beautiful Fill your home with music, art, and stories that reflect God’s truth and goodness.
-Show your children that holiness isn’t boring—it’s beautiful.
+Enrich your home with music, art, and stories that reflect God’s truth and goodness.
+Demonstrate to your children that holiness is not dull—it is beautiful.

 A Final Word